For Lois McNair Van der Leun who has gone home.

 Snakes and crickets search the seams

-Of granite aeons made,
+Of granite eons made,

-While leaves slide through air to spin
+While leaves slip through the air to spin

 On water stained with shade.